xremap/xremap/doc/reference_chords.md

 ### Experimental

-Experimental means this feature is likely to change in the feature as it's improved.
-This can break configuration files in any version update of xremap.
+Experimental means this feature is likely to change in the future as it's improved.
+This can break configuration files in any version update of xremap, and will be noted in CHANGELOG.md.

-Features available in `modmap` like: `application`, `window`, `device`, `mode` doesn't work in `experimental_map`.
+Features available in `modmap` like: `device`, `mode`, key-to-key mapping, multi-purpose key and press/release key don't work in `experimental_map`.
+But application-specific remapping with `application` and `window` works since `v0.15.5`.

 ### Example